 New control system for high-capacity plants

-Renholmen AB has launched a new control system what is easy to use for operators, shortens commissioning times and will be able to be used for a long time thanks to modular construction.
+Renholmen AB has launched a new control system that is easy to use for operators, shortens commissioning times, and thanks to modular construction will usedable for a long period of time.
 The hundreds of machines delivered by Renholmen to Setra Hasselfors' new high-capacity dry sorting plant will be controlled by the new programs.

 In 2017, the work on the new control system began and now a completely new platform has been developed to build programs for machine control.
-The focus is that the control system must be modular in order to be able to use the same control system for a long time, regardless of which new technologies are added, but also to be able to easily use programs between the plants.
+The control system has to be modular so the same system can be used for a long time, regardless of which new technologies are added, but also to use the programs easily between the plants.

 Shortens stop- and commissioning times

 “Since the programs can easily be reused and we have separated programs and parameters, we can shorten the time for commissioning considerably,” says Joakim Sundström, Automation Manager at Renholmen AB.